redhat-nfvpe/clearwater-rpm/service-packages.md

 ---------------------------

 Poorly named.
 Handles running scripts for deployment-wide installation and upgrading.
 Such scripts should all be in `/usr/share/clearwater/infrastructure/scripts/`.
+This service and its scripts all run as root.

 Note that unlike the other services it is *not* a long-running daemon: it must be restarted in order to do its work.